 - BES12, Good Container and WatchDox deliver best-in-class enterprise mobility management (EMM) capabilities, including BYOD management and secure data and file sharing across all platforms.

-- Good Apps, BBM Protected, SecuSMART and AtHoc ensure secure communication and collaboration, including secure voice calling and crisis communications.
+- Good Apps, BBM Enterprise (formerly known as BBM Protected), SecuSMART and AtHoc ensure secure communication and collaboration, including secure voice calling and crisis communications.

 - Good Wearables, AtHoc and QNX secure connected medical devices and other Internet of Things technology.